p1n9d3v/dotfiles/README.md

 - [Flake](https://nixos.wiki/wiki/Flakes) : A new way to manage Nix packages and configurations, providing a more reproducible and composable approach to Nix expressions.
 - [Homebrew](https://brew.sh/) : A popular package manager for macOS and Linux, simplifying the installation of software and libraries.

+### Installing NPM Packages Globally in Nix

+Add the following to your ~/.npmrc to have it put the packages in the ~/.npm-packages folder:

+`prefix = ${HOME}/.npm-packages`
+You need to add the npm bin folder to your PATH in your shell’s rc file (i.e. .bashrc or .zshrc for example, so you can access the executables:

+`export PATH=~/.npm-packages/bin:$PATH`
+You also need to add the NODE_PATH to the same file:

+`export NODE_PATH=~/.npm-packages/lib/node_modules`

 ## Shell tools

 - [neovim](https://github.com/neovim/neovim) : A highly configurable text editor built to enable efficient and productive text editing.